qaisjp/comm2-report/chapters/20-bg/1-comm1.md

 !["Latest resources" section on the homepage](chapters/20-bg/assets/comm1-resources.png){#fig:comm1-resources}

-As shown in [@fig:comm1-resources], the homepage contains a short description of what the system is for and also a link to the resources page titled "Latest resources".
+As shown in [Figure @fig:comm1-resources], the homepage contains a short description of what the system is for and also a link to the resources page titled "Latest resources".
 There is also a preview of the 100 most recently uploaded resources underneath.
 Only resources that fit the following criteria are be shown:

 - must be 'active' (not 'suspended' or 'pending')
 - must have pictures in the gallery
-- must not be marked as 'not safe for work'

 At the bottom of the page there are also pagination buttons.
 These pagination buttons simply submit a form that refreshes the page and simultaneously incrementing or decrementing the `oset` query string parameter by 100.